 When we drove through Meiringspoort, we were welcomed with fresh new eye candy moving away from disastrous black to vivacious greens…everywhere.

 We felt superblessed as if we were slowly waking up from a very bad dream…

-With music blaring in our car and a beautiful scenery, it felt like we were simply driving away from our traumatic experience.
+With music blaring in our car and beautiful scenery, it felt like we were letting go… simply leaving tragedy behind… and driving away from our traumatic experience.